Uncertainties in the Estimation of Air Shower Observables from Monte Carlo Simulation of Radio Emission: Summary and conclusions

 Energy fluence maps for both proton and iron primaries also show very good agreement, with average differences remaining below $\lesssim 10\%$, and comparable shower-to-shower fluctuations.
 Furthermore, the mean radiation energy predicted by both codes is consistent within systematic uncertainties with the experimental measurements from the AERA detector at the Pierre Auger Observatory.

-To assess the impact of simulation framework choice on the reconstruction of the depth of shower maximum, $X_\mathrm{max}$, a simplified reconstruction method was applied.
-The analysis shows that the uncertainty introduced solely by the use of different frameworks is $\lesssim 11\,\mathrm{g/cm^2}$.
-This confirms the robustness of both simulation models for $X_\mathrm{max}$ inference, a key observable in cosmic-ray composition studies.
+In this work, we have also investigated the impact of the simulation code choice on the reconstruction of the depth of shower maximum, $X_{\text{max}}$, by comparing \textsc{CoREAS} and \textsc{ZHAireS} using a simplified reconstruction method.
+We find that the uncertainty introduced solely by employing different codes amounts to $\lesssim 12$~g/cm$^2$.
+This indicates that non-negligible differences exist between the two simulation codes, and highlights the need for further studies to investigate their origin and to assess their impact on $X_{\text{max}}$ inference in cosmic-ray composition analyses.

-This study presents a thorough comparison of CoREAS and ZHAireS, carried out under carefully controlled and fully reproducible conditions.
-By systematically evaluating differences in their radio signal predictions, it establishes a lower limit on the uncertainties that arise purely from the choice of simulation framework.
-These findings support the use of both codes for high-precision radio measurements and provide practical insights for interpreting observational data and improving reconstruction techniques in cosmic-ray radio detection.
+Identifying the origin of these differences is highly challenging, as contributions from shower evolution and radio-emission modeling are difficult to disentangle. \textsc{CoREAS} and \textsc{ZHAireS} rely on different approximations for energy-loss modeling ($dE/dX$), on different low-energy hadronic interactions below a few hundred GeV, and also implement inherently different thinning algorithms despite efforts to align their performance through parameter tuning.
+Fully separating these effects would require substantial modifications to both codes, which are beyond the scope of the present work.

+Nevertheless, the fact that the remaining discrepancies amount to only about 5\% in the electric field, suggests that the overall level of agreement between CoREAS and ZHAireS is already remarkable.
+A dedicated effort to disentangle the contributions from shower physics and radio-emission approximations would be valuable to improve our understanding and to strengthen the reliability of radio-based cosmic-ray analyses.

+Finally, our study indicates that applying both CoREAS and ZHAireS in data analyses may be advisable for cross-validation, at least until these discrepancies are fully understood.